danielrosehill/Linux-STT-And-Voice-Assistants/README.md

 Speech technology is booming!

-This repository is a point-in-time index of speech to text projects with support for the Linux desktop environment (among others).
+This repository is an index of speech to text projects with support for the Linux desktop environment (among others).

-I hope that it will provide a useful collection of available projets (some fairly established, others at early stages of prototyping) useful for fellow STT enthusiasts and believers - whether you use Linux or not (many of the projects are cross-platform).
+I hope that it will provide a useful collection of available projects (some fairly established, others at early stages of prototyping) useful for fellow STT enthusiasts and believers - whether you use Linux or not (many of the projects are cross-platform).

-If I can manage to find time to maintain  rather than simply collate this, I will remove the point-in-time label.

 ## Quick Navigation